filegarden/website/frontend/components/TermsOfService.md

 ## Your Content

-You grant, and you represent and warrant that you have the right to grant, to us a non-exclusive, royalty-free, worldwide license to store, perform, display, reproduce, distribute, and prepare derivative works of any content you upload to our Services, solely for the purposes necessary to provide our Services.
+You grant us, and you represent and warrant that you have the right to grant us, a non-exclusive, royalty-free, worldwide license to store, perform, display, reproduce, distribute, and prepare derivative works of any content you upload to our Services, solely for the purposes necessary to provide our Services.
 We don't sell your content to third parties, and we don't use your content for advertising purposes.
 We can disclose your files only in the limited circumstances described in our [Privacy Notice](/privacy).

 ## Your Responsibilities